hoffmangroup/acidbio/README.md

 ```

 ### Example
-To run the test harness on Samtools, first create a new Conda environment using `conda create -n test_env`.
+To run the test harness on Samtools, first create a new Conda environment using `conda create -n test_env` and activate it with `conda activate test_env`.
 Then, install Samtools using `conda install -c bioconda samtools`.
 Finally, the use the configuration file below to specify the execution of Samtools from command line and save the file as `config.yaml` in the `bed` directory.
 ```YAML
 settings: